This series is brought to you by Yoga Energy School. It can be found at http://YogaEnergy.com

 You assume all responsibilities and obligations with respect to any decisions, advice, conclusions or recommendations made or given as a result of the use of this Podcast.

-Hello, this is Tim and this is Vie.
-And we welcome you to another episode of the Spartan Mind Strength podcast.
+And this is Vie and we welcome you to another episode of the spartan mind strength podcast,

 Stay tuned.
 We’ll be right back.

 And we’re back.
 And we’re going to be talking about navaratri.

 Navaratri, the nine nights, 10 days.

 Yes.
 It’s in a week.